 Chamomile and rosehip oil are other essential oils that some studies show can also enhance wound healing.

 4. Essential oils for skin may help reduce the appearance of scars.
 Rosehip oil has been used for decades to treat wounds and scars.
 Clinical trials of its efficacy, however, are lacking.
 In 2015, researchers evaluating the effect of rosehip oil on the improvement of post-surgical skin scars in patients who had a skin tumor surgically removed were met with promising results.

 Patients who applied rosehip oil twice a day, for six weeks on the scar (after the removal of sutures) found that treatment was useful for cosmetic improvement on redness, discoloration and atrophy of post-surgical skin scars (5).

 The beneficial effect of this oil has been attributed to its high content of essential fatty and unsaturated acids.
 Other essential oils that can help reduce the appearance of scars, include helichrysum, frankincense, geranium and carrot seed essential oil.

-5 Essential oils may protect against premature aging.
+5. Essential oils for skin may protect against premature aging.
 In addition to causing dangerous skin cancer, chronic exposure to ultraviolet radiation (UV) causes premature aging of the skin, known as photoaging.
 Photoaging most commonly appears on the face, neck and the back of hands.
 Signs include uneven skin color, pigmented spots and wrinkles around the eyes and mouth (6).

 In one study, researchers found that topical application of almond oil in mice was capable of preventing the structural damage caused by UV irradiation and was also useful in slowing the photoaging process (7).

 6. Essential oils for skin may help treat athlete’s foot.
 Tinea pedis (athlete’s foot) is a fungal infection that causes a scaly rash, itching, stinging and burning between the toes.
 In a study of 158 patients with athlete’s foot, researchers found that the twice daily application of a 50 percent tea tree oil solution (for 4 weeks) resulted in a 64 percent cure rate compared to 31 percent in the placebo group.

 Four patients applying tea tree oil developed moderate to severe dermatitis (skin rash) that improved quickly once the application of tea tree oil was stopped (8).

-7 Essential oils can help treat cold sores and warts.
+7. Essential oils for skin can help treat cold sores and warts.
 A 2009 study found that cypress oils were effective against the herpes simplex virus type 1 (HSV-1).
 This virus is commonly called oral herpes, and causes sores around the mouth and lips (sometimes called fever blisters or cold sores).
 Among the different parts of this medicinal plant tested, the fruit’s extract appeared to possess the strongest anti-HSV activity (9).

 MRSA symptoms start as swollen, painful red bumps and may develop into deep, painful abscesses that require surgical draining (10).

 Tea tree oil has been shown to have anti-bacterial, analgesic and anti-inflammatory effects that have been suggested in many in-vitro studies to have good efficacy against MRSA.
 A randomized controlled trial, consisting of 32 patients with MRSA wounds that were not responding to traditional treatment, found that topical application of tea tree oil resulted in improvement in 87 percent of patients and a 100 percent healing rate within 28 days (11).

 9. Essential oils for skin may help treat contact dermatitis.
 Contact dermatitis is a red, itchy rash caused by direct contact with a substance or an allergic reaction to it.
 As herbal ingredients are becoming increasingly popular for the treatment of various dermatological conditions characterized by inflammation and itching, researchers have turned their attention to essential oils.

 In a 2011 study, researchers compared the efficacy of traditional topical therapeutic agents (zinc oxide and clobetasone butyrateversus) with tea tree oil on experimental contact dermatitis.
 Researchers found that tea tree oil appeared to be a more effective agent than traditional treatments (12).

 In a study of 27 volunteers with histamine-induced skin inflammation, application of tea tree oil significantly decreased red swollen marks — as quickly as 10 minutes after use (13).